tomwhartung/artsyvisions.com/README.md

     - [ ] tomwhartung
 - [ ] Check database used by all conversions on seeourminds.com
   - [ ] Ensure current version of DB is backed up
+- [ ] Review handling of quiz taking on seeourminds.com
-  - [ ] Quiz - get results - should it send an email?
+  - [ ] Quiz - take the quiz - should it send an email?
+    - Probably should (think about it)
   - [ ] Quiz - save results - definitely should send an email
+    - Will need to update the code
+    - Possible to use code similar to that used in groja.com?
+  - [ ] Quiz - get saved results - should it send an email?

 ### 11.3.
 Ongoing